This easy to make necklace holder is perfect for displaying all your favorite necklaces and bracelets.

 If you want longer dowels or rods on the top, go for a larger circle for the base.

-Router the edges of the back part of the top piece with a round-over bit to give it a softer look.
+Router the edges of the back part of the top piece with a round-over bit.

-And use the round-over bit to curve the top of the circle base.
+Also use the round over bit to curve the top of the circle base.

 I struggled with the fit of my brass rods and ended up going up 1/16 of an inch on the hole.
 But they were too loose so I had to use more super glue to secure them.
 So have a light touch with the drill bits.

-Cut dowels (if necessary) according to build plans.
+Cut dowels (if necessary) according to PDF build plans.

 Sand and stain/paint the pieces before assembling if you want them to be contrasting.
 For the brass rods, you definitely want to finish the wood pieces before assembling.